corda/gallery-demo/README.md

 In a more "REAL" deployment you can imagine the structure of the total solution would include three distinct Cordapps (Auction, GBP, CBDC) as well as individual off-ledger orchestration services managed, and controlled exclusively by each party.

 The key to this 'simulation' is that we have limited these actions to operate completely independently and disjoint from each other.
 Whereby, the Gallery can only receive a result or instruction from its own identity on another network, and the same holds for the Bidding parties.
 Additionally, in the Cordapp a ContractState and its associated flows cannot transact or interact directly with another ContractState or its flows.
 Any evolutions based on data from an asset represented on another network will receive its instruction or payload via the orchestration service triggered from the source network.

+#### Problems not addressed in this demo

+This demo sidesteps the problem of inter-chain identity, discovery and messaging by co-ordinating all actions via an independent controller, the Spring Boot service which also provides the REST API used by the front-end.
+Thus, instead of the Bidder on the Auction network sending a message directly to the Buyer on a Token network, instructing it to send encumbered tokens, the controller first uses Corda RPC to run a flow on the Bidder, then makes a second Corda RPC call to the Buyer instructing it to run the flow which sends encumbered tokens, passing across the details retrieved from the first call.
+The controller also holds (via up-front configuration) all the details of the various networks and parties.

 ### Participants:

 ---